NEONScience/NEON-Data-Skills/tutorials/R/Aquatics/AIS-AOS-integration/aquatic-data-product-integration.md

 associated data table(s).
 This includes full definitions, units, and other important information.

-    # view the entire dataframe in your R environment
+View the variables in your R environment:

     view(variables_20120)

-### Explore: Dataframes
+### Explore Dataframes

 There will always be one or more dataframes that include the primary data of the data product you downloaded.
 Multiple dataframes are available when there are related datatables for a single data product.

-    # view the entire dataframe in your R environment
+View the entire dataframe in your R environment

     view(inv_fieldData)